Updated 06/02/2025

 </dict>

-Another tweak to Simon’s steps is based on the fact that the current UEM SSO Extensions Payload is missing a number of available configuration attributes.
-Simon’s blog covers what I would call the basic config, but if you want to introduce a few more features to your rollout, you’ll need to move to a Custom Settings payload in UEM as the current Profile builder does not include many of the options available to configure.
+Another tweak to Simon’s steps is based on the fact that the current UEM SSO Extensions Payload is still missing a number of available configuration attributes, and is currently spitting out broken XML.
+Simon’s blog covers the basic config for SecureEnclave configuration, but if you want to introduce a few more features to your rollout, or at the moment if you simply want the profile t o install, you’ll need to move to a Custom Settings payload in UEM.

-The downside to this approach is that you have to jump through a few more hoops to use the resulting configuration file in UEM.
+The downside to this approach is that you do have to jump through a few more hoops to use the resulting configuration file in UEM.
 The iMazing app saves its output as a MobileConfig file.
-While it is possible to upload the file to UEM and deploy it as a MobileConfig file, you lose the ability to edit the payload.
+While it is possible to upload the file to UEM and deploy it as a MobileConfig file, you lose the ability to selectivity view and edit the payload if you keep it in mobileconfig format.
 I find it more flexible to edit the Mobileconfig XML into a compatible Custom Settings Payload then deploy the Custom Settings Payload in UEM.
-The end result will look like the following, though if you do copy and paste my example change the PayloadUUID:
+If you are going with Secure Based Enclave, the end result will look like the following, though if you do copy and paste my example change the PayloadUUID:

 <dict>